neondatabase/website/content/docs/reference/cli-projects.md

 #### Options

-In addition to the Neon CLI [global options](../neon-cli/global-options), the `delete` sub-command supports this option:
+In addition to the Neon CLI [global options](../neon-cli/global-options), the `delete` subcommand supports this option:

 | Option       | Description   | Type   | Required  |
 | ------------ | ------------- | ------ | :------: |